kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 return ctrl.Result{}, r.nextStatusCondition(ctx, scanner, scannerv1.Scanning)
 ```

-This allows a controller to ignore update events where the spec is unchanged, and only the metadata and/or status fields are changed.
+The `predicate.GenerationChangedPredicate{}` allows a controller to ignore update events where the spec is unchanged, and only the metadata and/or status fields are changed.
+The controller is also configured to track Job resources it owns (Owns), ensuring it reconciles when their status changes.
+Furthermore, it watches Pod events and maps them to reconciliation requests for Scanner resources using a custom mapping function (mapPodsToRequests).

 ```go
 func (r *ScannerReconciler) SetupWithManager(mgr ctrl.Manager) error {